charlesdguthrie/charlieguthrie/medu.md

 1. Restructure data: 1 line per student per assessment
     - assessments are aggregated together
 1. Data transformations
+   - convert assessment scores to pass/fail
    - converting clicks to binary
    - log-transform and binary transform of handling_time
-1. Model predicts if student will pass any assessment given relevant material
+1. Classification model predicts if student will pass an assessment given measures of engagement

 Investigation 1: Results
 ========================================================